In page navigation

 Copy link to sectionStudents should look for low-cost investments and think about the long term, rather than trying to generate quick, short term returns.
 Here are some ways to put your student money to good use:

 - Use a spare change app.
 Apps like Moneybox allow you to invest your spare change, by rounding up the value of each of your purchases.
-If you buy a coffee in the student canteen for £1.50, you can round that up to £2 and put the spare 50p into your investment portfolio.
-Over time, this can build up into a decent sized investment, without requiring much thought or too many sacrifices on your part.
+If you buy a coffee in the student canteen for $1.50, you can round that up to $2 and put the spare $0.50 into your investment portfolio.
+Over time, this can build up into a decent-sized investment, without requiring much thought or too many sacrifices on your part.

 - Invest in fractional shares.
-Fractional shares offer a way to invest in some of the biggest companies in the world, without the cost of buying a full share.
-There are some stocks that cost thousands just for a single share, which is out of reach for many students.
+Fractional shares offer a way to invest in some of the biggest companies across global financial markets, without the cost of buying a full share.
+Some stocks cost thousands just for a single share, which is out of reach for many students.
 Fractional shares let you invest in these stocks at a fraction of the cost, so you can own 1/10th of a share in Amazon, for example, rather than needing to find hundreds of pounds to invest.

 - Find stocks that pay dividends.
 Dividends are a great way to boost your total capital.
-Dividend-paying companies pay out a dividend to shareholders a few times a year.
-It might only be a few pence per share, but over time that can build up and you can reinvest the money, creating a virtuous circle.
+Dividend-paying companies pay out a cash sum to shareholders a few times a year.
+It might only be a few cents per share, but over time that can build up and you can reinvest the money, creating a virtuous circle.
+Use an economic calendar to find out when each company pays out dividends.

 - Keep things simple.
 As a student who’s new to investing, it’s best to stick to simple investments, like blue-chip stocks and ETFs, rather than trying to invest in anything you find confusing.
-You can find ETFs (exchange traded funds) that track an entire index, like the S&P 500, and invest in one with very little effort.
+You can find ETFs (exchange traded funds) that track an entire index, like the S&P 500, that track major global indices with very little effort.

 What to invest in for intermediate investors